LostByteSoft/Debian-10/README.md

 Others remove files are for YOUR purpose if you really want to remove theses programs.

+This software is useful if you want to create a server and avoid unnecessary updates.

 Files included in folder.
 --------------------------------------------------------------------